-Rombalds Radio is the new digital radio station for the Aire and Wharfe Valleys in Yorkshire, covering Ilkley, Skipton, Keighley and all the smaller towns and villages in between.
+Rombalds Radio is the local digital radio station for the Aire and Wharfe Valleys in Yorkshire, covering Ilkley, Skipton, Keighley and all the smaller towns and villages in between.

 As well as playing great music from the last five decades, our output is packed with the local news and information that you want to hear.
 We are not a community radio station staffed by volunteers, but we are firmly rooted in the local areas we cover.
 Our aim is to provide a professional-sounding radio station with friendly and familiar presenters who care about the issues and events across Skipton, Keighley and Ilkley.